M4xwo/AlignmentScriptsV1/README.md

 ![alt text](image-3.png)

-Lastly we also did a third plot showing the relation between the GC_content and the genome lenght for the taxa in our parts of the data.
+Lastly we also did a third plot showing the relation between the GC content and the genome lenght for the taxa in our parts of the data.
 The used code is the same as for the second plot only the variable for the y-axis changes, as also seen in the note inside the code block:

 ![alt text](image-4.png)

-The plot is a too messy to be able to really tell taxonomic differences apart for the GC content but some trends seem to visible.
+The plot is a too messy to be able to really tell taxonomic differences apart for the GC content but some trends seem visible.
 As we discussed at the start of this project, Guanin and Cytosin have three bonds in between them compared to only two bonds for Adenin and Thymin, so it would be interesting to know or find out if the bacterial taxa with a higher GC content have more stable genomes.
 In comparison between the second and third plot it is hard to make reliable statements for the correlation between the number of actively expressed genes and the GC content.